Andrew-71/hibiscus/README.md

 As a result, I can't guarantee that it's either secure or stable.

 ## Features:
-* Each day, you get a text file.
-You have until 23:59 of that very day to finalise it.
+* Each day, you get a new text file.
+You have until the end of that very day to finalise it.
 * You can save named notes to document milestones, big events, or just a nice game you played this month
 * You can easily export entire `data` dir in a `.zip` archive for backups